 How do I enroll my child in swim lessons?
 Sea Star teaches swimming on a year round basis.
-We teach classes on a “quarter” system, with each quarter lasting approximately 8 weeks.
-Classes meet once weekly for 30 minutes, and are offered on Monday – Thursday and Saturday mornings and Monday – Thursday in the afternoons and evenings.
-Schedules vary throughout the year, but our morning classes usually run every 30 minutes between 9:30 and noon, and our afternoon/evening hours are 4:00-6:30 on Monday - Thursday.
-Our Jr. Select class, which requires coach approval, meets on Tuesday and Thursday from 6:30-7:30 p.m.
+We teach classes on a “quarter” system.
+Weekday classes meet two days per week, either on Monday and Wednesday or on Tuesday and Thursday.
+Saturday classes meet once a week, but sessions run longer (usually 6-9 weeks, depending on the time of year).
+Quarters will vary in the number of weeks they are run.
+Classes meet for 30 minutes, with the exception of Jr. Select, which meets for an hour and requires coach's approval.
+Schedules vary throughout the year, but our morning classes usually run every 30 minutes between 9:30 and noon, and our afternoon/evening hours are 4:00-6:30 on Monday and Wednesday or Tuesday and Thursday.
 On Saturdays, we teach from 9:30-Noon.
-The dates of the scheduled quarters are posted on our website.
+Our Jr. Select class, which requires coach approval, meets on Saturdays from 11:00-12 Noon The dates of the scheduled quarters are posted on our website.
 At the beginner and lap swim level, our classes maintain a 4 to 1 ratio, with 4 swimmers to one teacher.

 During the summer months, we also offer “Mini Quarters”, where we consolidate the 8 weeks of a normal session into a two week session.
 Mini Quarter classes are taught on Monday-Thursday for two consecutive weeks.
 We do this to accommodate families who have vacations or other activities planned for their children during the busy summer months.
 Mini Quarters are offered as both morning and afternoon classes (every 30 minutes between 9:30-Noon and 4:30-6:30.
 All classes are ½ hour in length and offer a low teacher to student ratio of 4 swimmers to one teacher.
 NOTE: Mini Quarters are intended to be Beginner up to a Lap Swim level.
 During Mini Quarter sessions, we do not teach Parent/Child, Little Flippers, Barracudas, Stroke and Conditioning or Jr. Select classes.